EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip/ns-ip.md

 Minimum value: 0
 Maximum value: 4294967294LU

+<b>tag</b>
+Tag value for the network/host route associated with this IP.
+Default value: 0
+Minimum value: 0

 <b>vrID</b>
 A positive integer that uniquely identifies a VMAC address for binding to this VIP address.
 This binding is used to set up NetScaler appliances in an active-active configuration using VRRP.
 Minimum value: 1